Have you ever felt like your doctor didn’t quite believe what you said to them?

 - memory problems (sometimes severe – like my patient).

 I found this article interesting.
 An American psychiatrist takes all her female patients off statins.

 Most people are put on statins to reduce the cardiovascular risk but it’s far more effective doing this in a natural way by having a diet:

 - Avoidance of processed vegetable oils and trans fats

 - Minimal sugar and refined carbs

-Remember from butter vs margarine it is carbs that cause your problem with ‘bad’ cholesterol.
-It is much safer (and more effective) to reduce (or better – stop altogether) sugar and refined carbs.
+Remember from butter vs margarine – it is too many of the wrong kind of carbs that cause your problem with ‘bad’ cholesterol.

-If your are taking statins and would like more information Dr Malcolm Kendrick’s book – The Great Cholesterol Con, is a good place to start.
+If your are taking statins don’t just stop them without speaking with your doctor.
+If you would like more information Dr Malcolm Kendrick’s book – The Great Cholesterol Con, is a good place to start.

 Please put your questions and comments below.